Frequently Asked Questions

 Q: I want to lead a group, but my house isn’t fancy and I don’t have a lot of space?

 A: Community isn’t a place; it’s people.
 Whether you gather around a coffee table or in a great room, your #1 goal is to create an environment where women feel safe, are treated with kindness and can be real.
 Use what you have!
-Tidy up, provide water and light snacks, arrange seating for everyone…and a clean bathroom is always a nice touch.
+Tidy up, provide water and light snacks and arrange seating for everyone.
+In addition, encourage group members to share in the group experience by bringing snacks or helping to lead, pray, etc.

 Q: Do I have to host a group in my home?

-A: No. You’re welcome to gather at a favorite restaurant, coffee shop, park or even ask group members to share hosting with you.
-If you do choose to vary locations, be sure to clearly communicate to all group members and take the lead on the details – like arriving early to save a table and grab enough chairs.
+A: You’re welcome to gather at a favorite restaurant, coffee shop, park or even ask group members to share hosting with you.
+If you vary locations, clearly communicate to all group members and take the lead on the details – like arriving early to save a table and grab enough chairs.

 Q: When I host a group, am I responsible for doing everything?

-A: Not at all.
-In fact, a key component of a healthy group is to share the ministry needs.
+A: A key component of a healthy group is to share the ministry needs.
 Ask others to help lead by opening/closing in prayer, facilitating discussion questions or providing snacks.
-As you get to know the women in your group, you’ll identify their passions and skills and you can give them the opportunity to exercise those.
+As you grow to know the women in your group, you’ll identify their passions and skills and you can give them the opportunity to exercise those.
 Sharing the responsibilities will make group more enjoyable for everyone!

 Q: I want to attend a community group, but I need childcare.

-A: Many community group leaders welcome kids.
-When you search for a group, look for “children welcome.”
-Childcare options may include taking turns watching the kids, sharing costs to hire a sitter, or inviting in a trusted teenager, college student, husband/dad or grandparent to help out.
-Some groups even choose to meet at a park so the kids can play, while you enjoy community.
-Additionally, if you have a desire to create a space for other women with kids, consider starting your own group.
+A: Many community group leaders welcome kids and we can help you find one.
+Other childcare options may include taking turns watching the kids, sharing costs to hire a sitter, or inviting in a trusted teenager, college student, husband/dad or grandparent to help out.
+If you feel called to create a space for other women with kids, we’d love to share more about starting your own group.

-Q: How can I invite new women to join my community group?
+Q: How can I invite other women to join my community group?

 Q: I lead a group, but need to change the day, time or update our group roster?

-A. No problem.
-Just use our Group Update form to make any edits or adjustments to your group.
+A. Use our Group Update form to make any edits or adjustments to your group.

 Q: I’m thinking about starting a group of my own, but I’m not sure I’m ready to lead.

 A: It’s perfectly normal to feel that way.
 The first step is simply a willingness to create a safe place for women to be real.
-You’re not expected to prepare a sermon or bible study, but facilitate honest conversation about what women are learning on the weekend and support them as they cultivate God’s word into their lives.
-God is with you and we’ll provide you tools, resources and support.
+You’re not expected to prepare a sermon or bible study, but facilitate honest conversation and support them as they cultivate God’s word into their lives.
+If God is stirring that desire within you, we are here to equip you with training, tools, resources and support.
+If you are ready to explore group leadership, let us know.

 Q: I’ve completed the Start A Group form.
 What now?